traefik/traefik/docs/content/routing/providers/kubernetes-crd.md

 !!! important "Cross-provider namespace"

-    As Kubernetes also has its own notion of namespace, one should not confuse the kubernetes namespace of a resource (in the reference to the middleware) with the [provider namespace](../../providers/overview.md#provider-namespace), when the definition of the middleware comes from another provider.
+    As Kubernetes also has its own notion of namespace, one should not confuse the Kubernetes namespace of a resource (in the reference to the middleware) with the [provider namespace](../../providers/overview.md#provider-namespace), when the definition of the middleware comes from another provider.
     In this context, specifying a namespace when referring to the resource does not make any sense, and will be ignored.